-St. John's Grace Episcopal Church - Table of Contents
+St. John's-Grace Episcopal Church - Table of Contents

-St. John's Grace Episcopal Church - Exterior
+John's -Grace Episcopal Church - Exterior

 Photos

-51 Colonial Circle at Bidwell Pky. and Lafayette Ave.
+Circle at Bidwell Pkwy. and Lafayette Ave.

 Buffalo, New York